gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 ##  Finding an Image in the Marketplace

+You must have a user account and subscription with Microsoft Azure.
 To deploy a virtual appliance from the Azure Marketplace, you need specific details like Offer, Publisher, SKU, and Version.
 You can obtain these details by using Azure CLI.
 For instance, if you're looking for Cisco images, use the following commands :

 ```bash